home-assistant/home-assistant.io/source/getting-started/installation-raspberry-pi-all-in-one.markdown

 After upgrading, you can restart Home Assistant a few different ways:

 * Restarting the Raspberry Pi `sudo reboot`
-* Restarting the Home-Assistant Service `sudo systemctl start home-assistant.service`
+* Restarting the Home-Assistant Service `sudo systemctl restart home-assistant.service`

 ### {% linkable_title Using the OZWCP web application %}